GasperKosenina/eZdravnik/README.md

 # eZdravnik

 eZdravnik is an innovative AI doctor that responds to users' health questions.
-With advanced NLP algorithms and a reliable knowledge base, it provides accurate answers.
-The interface is simple, answers are tailored, and data is secure.
-Join us in creating a more accessible health advisor!

 ## Installation